 The ever-growing number of state and federal laws concerning security and privacy rights for patients continues to increase the difficulty of maintaining legal compliance.
 Medical organizations must continually manage and update their policies and adhere to patients' privacy rights at all times.
-Given the inherent challenge of understanding your rights and responsibilities as a medical provider for protecting confidential patient information, are you confident that you can legally respond to requests for information from a variety of sources?
+Given the inherent challenge of understanding your rights and responsibilities to protect confidential patient information as a medical provider, are you confident that you can legally respond to requests for information from a variety of sources?

 What You'll Learn

 - Recognize information protected by the Privacy Rule